nibsirahsieu/sfSimpleBlog15Plugin/README.md

 ## Contents ##

-This plugin contains eight modules that you can activate in whatever application you need them:
+This plugin contains nine modules that you can activate in whatever application you need them:

  * `sfSimpleBlog`: Blog front-end
+ * `sfSimpleBlogFeed`: Blog feeds (automatically enabled if `use_feeds` setting is true)
  * `sfSimpleBlogAdmin`: Backend dashboard
  * `sfSimpleBlogPostAdmin`: Backend for managing posts
  * `sfSimpleBlogCategoryAdmin`: Backend for managing categories